corpusops/corpusops.bootstrap/docs/projects/docker.md

 # if the image is compressed, you can do something like that:
 # bzip2 -kdc corpusops-yourproject-dev.tar.bz2|docker load
 SUPEREDITORS=$(id -u) docker-compose \
-  -f d*-compose.yml -f d*-compose-dev.yml up -d [--force-recreate] -t 0 yourproject;\
+  -f d*-compose.yml -f d*-compose-dev.yml up -d --no-recreate -t 0 yourproject;\
   docker logs -f setupsyourprojectproject_yourproject_1
 ```

-You may want to omit ``--force-recreate`` to keep using your container, day after day,
+You may want to add ``--force-recreate`` instead of ``--no-recreate`` to renew your container, and start fresh, straight from the image.
 without creating after each ``docker-compose`` call.

+Well, it is ``docker-compose`` basic usage, idea is to use the docker image as-a-VM, recreating or reusing a container along is beyond the scope of this documentation.

 Below on the doc, on the chapter [Access to the VM](#vmhosts), you have the commands
 to extract the IP of the VM, copy/paste the IP in you /etc/hosts: